OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 ## Comment events

-Your add-in can also listen for comment additions, changes, and deletions.
+Your add-in can listen for comment additions, changes, and deletions.
 [Comment events](/javascript/api/excel/excel.commentcollection#event-details) occur on the `CommentCollection` object.
-To listen for comment events, first register the `onAdded`, `onChanged`, or `onDeleted` comment event handler.
+To listen for comment events, register the `onAdded`, `onChanged`, or `onDeleted` comment event handler.
 When a comment event is detected, use this event handler to retrieve data about the added, changed, or deleted comment.
+The `onChanged` event also handles comment reply additions, changes, and deletions.

 ### Comment addition events
 The `onAdded` event is triggered when a new comment is added to the comment collection.
+This event isn't triggered when replies are added to a comment thread.
+See [Comment change events](#comment-change-events) to learn about comment reply events.

 The following sample shows how to register the `onAdded` event handler and then use this event handler to log the added comment's metadata.
-This sample assumes only a single comment has been added.
+Note that this sample only works if a single comment is added.

 ```js
 Excel.run(function (context) => {